How To Deal Effectively With Obsessive Thoughts

 Don’t punish yourself for having these intrusive, obsessive thoughts.
 Bad thoughts don’t make you a bad person just like good thoughts don’t make you automatically an altruist.
 It’s the action that counts, not words or thoughts.

 Sometimes we all have embarrassing, disgusting, disturbing or even violent thoughts and it still doesn’t make us bad people.
 Why?
 Because thoughts don’t equal facts.
 That’s why thoughts don’t make you a good or bad person.
 They are just more or less accurate notifications that appear in your mind.
-What really counts is these thoughts affect your behavior.
+What counts is that these thoughts affect your behavior.
 A particular thought itself is only a piece of information.
 It’s up to you how you choose to interpret it.

-Simple Ways to Overcome Obsessive Thinking
+Simple & Powerful Ways to Overcome Obsessive Thinking

 Journaling is probably the most underrated way to deal with intrusive thoughts.
 It not only helps you to address issues and reduce anxiety but above all it clarifies your mind.
 And the best part?
 It’s so simple.
 You think you’re too busy to journal?
 You’re wrong.
 These Apps will make journaling an easy and effective way to deal with this unwanted plotline that randomly pops up in your head:

-- Day One Journal (Mac, iOS, Android)
+- Day One Journal (iOS, Android)

 - Momento (iOS)